microsoft/nodejs-guidelines/README.md

   console.log('Listening on http://localhost:' + port);
   ```

 3. Start the app by running `node app.js` in the command line.
 Tada!

-There are many many more packages available at your disposal (200K and counting!).
+There are many more packages available at your disposal (200K and counting!).
 Head on over to https://www.npmjs.com/ to start exploring the ecosystem.

 > :bulb: Most of the packages available via npm tend to be pure javascript, but not all of them.
 For instance, there's a small percentage of native module addons available via npm that provide Node.js bindings, but ultimately call into native  C++ code.
 This includes packages with `node-gyp`, `node-pre-gyp`, and `nan` dependencies.
-In order to install and run these packages, some additional machine configuration is required (described below.)
+In order to install and run these packages, some additional machine configuration is required (described below).

 ### Managing your npm dependencies
 Once you start installing npm packages, you'll need a way to keep track of all of your dependencies.
 In Node.js, you do this through a package.json file.